maize-genetics/phg_v2/docs/imputation.md

   * `<--hvcf-dir input>/kmerIndex.txt`
   * In my case, this would be `output/vcf_files/kmerIndex.txt`

+Running build-kmer-index creates an index file and a diagnostic file, kmerIndexStatistics.txt, that is written to the same directory as the index file.
-Since we have used defaults, a new index file will show in the following `output/vcf_files` directory of our example:
+Since we have used defaults, a new index file and a statistics file will show in the following `output/vcf_files` directory of our example:

 ```